apache/trafficserver/doc/reference/configuration/records.config.en.rst

   This configuration specifies the maximum number of bytes to write into a SSL record when replying over a SSL session.
 In some circumstances this setting can improve response latency by reducing buffering at the SSL layer.
+This setting can have a value between 0 and 16383 (max TLS record size).

   The default of ``0`` means to always write all available data into a single SSL record.

   A value of ``-1`` means TLS record size is dynamically determined.
 The strategy employed is to use small TLS records that fit into a single